muhammadshaban89/learn-kubernetes/Cluster-Setup-Kubeadm/README.md

 	sudo kubeadm token create --print-join-command

-To verify either node joined or not run following commond on master node.
+To verify either node joined or not run following command on master node.
+	This command will show status pf each node(control-plan and worker nodes).
+	Status must be "Ready".

-		kubeadm get nodes
+		kubectl get nodes
+You can verify pods creation on worker node by creating a pode either with command-line or with a manifest.
+As an example run below commands to create a pod and verify its placement on worker node. create pod:

+	kubectl run mypod --image=alpine --restart=Never --command -- sh -c "echo Hello && sleep 10"

+Get Pod Details: (In output check "NODE" to verify the node where pode is created.)

+		kubecel get pods -o wide